-6.9 In July 2011, an amendment bill was introduced into the Legislative Council to expand the scope of the Protection of Wages on Insolvency Fund to cover pay for untaken annual leave and untaken statutory holidays under the EO, so as to enhance the protection for employees affected by insolvency of their employers.
+6.12 In 2012, the PWIO was amended to expand the scope of the PWIF to cover pay for untaken annual leave and untaken statutory holidays under the EO, so as to enhance the protection for employees affected by insolvency of their employers.
+The amendments have taken effect from 29 June 2012.